abeeken/eportfolios-plugin/README.md

 ## Work in progress!

+This plugin is not currently available on my public GitHub account!

 This plugin is a work-in-progress application which takes the work done on the University of Lincoln ePortfolio project and builds it into a theme independent plugin.
 For best results, use with the Custom Field Editor!

 ## Setup